3 Project Management Interview Questions You Need to Ask

 #1 Ask for referrals first

-If you really want to save time, ask the current project managers in your organization for their referrals and recommendations.
-A valid referral from a project manager that I respect takes a higher priority than a stack of resumes from recruiting firms.
+If you want to save time, ask the current project managers in your organization for their referrals and recommendations.
+A valid referral from a project manager I respect takes a higher priority than a stack of resumes from recruiting firms.

 #2 Ensure the job description defines the specific project skills required

 (I know we’re all busy.
-Consider taking a 10 minute call on your drive home from work and you’ll end up with better candidate resumes)
+Consider taking a 10-minute call on your drive home from work, and you’ll end up with better candidate resumes)

 #4 I still prefer the PMP

 In my screening process, I still prefer project management candidates who have successfully passed the Project Management Professional certification.
-The key reason I filter project manager resumes on this credential is because the PMP establishes common language.
+The key reason I filter project manager resumes based on this credential is that the PMP establishes common language.
 In an interview, if we talk about a project management plan, it helps to know we’re not talking about a project schedule.
-I’m not expecting a the PM to conduct a forward and backward pass on a project schedule, but it helps to have a conversation about the critical path.
+I’m not expecting the PM to conduct a forward and backward pass on a project schedule, but it helps to have a conversation about the critical path.

-#6 Short list to 3 Onsite Interviews Only
+#6 Shortlist to 3 Onsite Interviews Only

 Additional Useful Articles on Hiring a Project Manager